Azure/iot-identity-service/README.md

     export DEVICE_ID='example-1'

     # If device identity is set to `shared_private_key`, set an env var for the SAS key.
-    # Otherwise, leave it unset and iotedged will use the key and cert named "device-id" that you preloaded into ksd and csd respectively.
+    # Otherwise, leave it unset and iotedged will use the key and cert named "device-id" that you preloaded into aziot-keyd and aziot-certd respectively.
     export SAS_KEY='QXp1cmUgSW9UIEVkZ2U='

     cargo run -p iotedged
     ```

-`iotedged` should connect to `ksd` and:
+`iotedged` should connect to `aziot-keyd` and `aziot-certd`:

 - Create a self-signed device CA cert.
 - Create a workload CA cert signed by the device CA cert.
 - If `SAS_KEY` is set:
-    - Import the IoT Hub SAS key to the Keys Service.
+    - Import the IoT Hub SAS key into `aziot-keyd`
     - Connect to the IoT Hub and perform a list modules HTTP request.
-The SAS token for this request is signed using the SAS key imported into the Keys Service.
+The SAS token for this request is signed using the SAS key imported into `aziot-keyd`
 - If `SAS_KEY` is not set:
     - Connect to the IoT Hub and perform a list modules HTTP request.
-The "device-id" key and cert preloaded into the Keys Service and Certificates Service respectively are used for the TLS client certificate.
+The "device-id" key and cert preloaded into `aziot-keyd` and `aziot-certd` respectively are used for the TLS client certificate.

 # Miscellaneous